-Anthurium dorayaki plants can grace your home with their beautiful leaves and flowers, as the flowering variety of anthurium dorayaki produces six blooms per year and there is usually a bloom year-round.
+Anthurium dorayaki plants of the Araceae family can grace your home with their beautiful leaves and flowers, as the flowering variety of anthurium dorayaki produces six blooms per year and there is usually a bloom year-round.

 The leaves of anthurium dorayaki are round and almost heart-shaped, with thick white veins that will amaze everyone viewing the plant.